BluRosie/doubutsu-no-mori-binary/README.md

 ### dependencies
 the executables themselves don't really require anything special

-just have mingw installed for c stuff (just in case)

-have xxd for mipsdis to have proper output.  i may edit this to not be necessary later

 armips is required by kingcom here on github, make sure its part of the path variable